cran-task-views/Omics/Omics.md

     with acute lymphoblastic leukemia (ALL) from RNA.
-    `r pkg("driveR")` is a tool for personalized or batch analysis of genomic data for cancer driver gene prioritization by combining genomic information and prior biological knowledge. `r pkg("DRomics")` is dedicated to omics data obtained using a dose-response design, with a large number of tested doses.
+    `r pkg("driveR")` is a tool for personalized or batch analysis of genomic data for cancer driver gene prioritization by combining genomic information and prior biological knowledge.
+-   *(Eco)-toxicology*: `r pkg("DRomics")` is dedicated to omics data obtained using a dose-response design, with a large number of tested doses.
 -   *Nutrition*: `r pkg("BRINDA")` computes biomarkers reflecting inflammation and nutritional determinants of anemia.